Partial Payments

 Debug: Logs partial payment events to the J2Commerce log for troubleshooting.
 Leave No on a live store.

-Recommended starting point: Leave Enable partial payment (default) on Disabled and turn the feature on per product until you are comfortable with how it behaves.
+Recommended starting point: Leave Enable Partial Payment (Default) on Disabled and turn the feature on per product until you are comfortable with how it behaves.

 Schedule Settings tab